Wo’s Maple Faded Tee

 Crew neck

-Mid weight, 180 GSM, 26-singles
+Midweight, 180 GSM, 26-singles

 100% combed cotton

-Neck ribbing, side seamed, neck seam twin needle stitch, shoulder to shoulder tape, double needle hems, preshrunk to minimise shrinkage
+Neck ribbing, side seamed, neck seam twin needle stitch, shoulder-to-shoulder tape, double-needle hems, preshrunk to minimise shrinkage